rust-project-primer/book/src/checks/lints.md

 ## Clippy

 The linter that is typically used in Rust is [Clippy][clippy].
-It is commonly used in Rust projects to enforce good practises, recognize unsafe or slow code.
+It is commonly used in Rust projects to enforce good practices, recognize unsafe or slow code.
 It is also [configurable][clippy-lints].

 ```admonish info